snowminer/snowminer.github.io/README.md

 * [Contributing](#contributing)

 ## Layout
- 'index.html' base web page that the table code is inserted into.
+ 'index.html' -base web page that the table code is inserted into.

  `designs.js` is   app's functionality is writen in  Javascript code.

 ## Working